sgalizia/sa-2018-landing-page/P05-Grouping-Elements/content.md

 }
 ```
 >
 We target the `.first-section` class and add a declaration to give it a white background.
-Nothing should change because the background should already be white (by default.)
+Nothing should change because the background should already be white (by default).
 We're just making more explicit.

 Last, we'll create a re-usable class that we'll use to position each of our landing page's sections.
 We'll start by creating the CSS rule in our stylesheet.